GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_deploy_to_cloud_run/README.md

 ## Deploy to Cloud Run

 To deploy this image in Cloud Run use this command.
-You need to select a Cloud Run region for your deployment, we will use `us-central1` in this
+You need to select a Cloud Run region for your deployment.
+We will use `us-central1` in this
 guide:

 ```sh